trebeljahr/trebeljahr.com/_booknotes/immune.md

 > The shape of a protein determines what it can do and how it can interact with other proteins, what structure it can build, and what information it can convey.

 Proteins are like puzzle pieces - magnetic puzzle pieces!
-That snap together and can change shape because of the closeness of other puzzle pieces.
-Uh, and parts of those protein puzzle pieces are quite flexible, so the whole shape can actually wiggle around and bend and twist, because of ambient heat!
+They snap together and can change shape because of the closeness of other puzzle pieces.
+Uh, and parts of those protein puzzle pieces are quite flexible, so the whole shape can wiggle around and bend and twist, because of ambient heat!

 > Innate immune cells have receptors that can recognize the protein puzzle shapes that make up flagella, and enable the immune cells to eliminate them.

 #### Chapter Summary:
 Toll-like receptors can detect specific protein structures that pathogens can't get rid of and that human cells don't have.
-This way these receptors only react to things that don't belong into your body and can therefore help the immune system to do it's main task - distinguish *self* from *other*!
+This way these receptors only react to things that don't belong in your body and can therefore help the immune system to do its main task - distinguish *self* from *others*!

 ### Chapter 12 - The Invisible Killer Army: The Complement System

 #### Chapter Summary
-The Complement System has been around with only little changes for **over** 500 million years.
-A long time, so it must be *really* useful.
+The Complement System has been around with only a few changes for **over** 500 million years.
+A long time, so it must be ** useful.

-It's a set of proteins, working together in complementary fashion to cripple enemies and activate the rest of the immune system.
+It's a set of proteins, working together in a complementary fashion to cripple enemies and activate the rest of the immune system.
 They can also rip holes into intruding pathogens to destroy them.
-Usually these proteins are inactive.
+Usually, these proteins are inactive.
 But when one activates, it can activate others in a coordinated dance.

-C3 -> C3a (flooded away, activating rest of immune responses) + C3b (attaching to bacterial cell) -> another complement B attached together with complement P to form C3 convertase on the bacteria cell surface.
-This protein assembly activates more C3 units and soon the bacterias surface is full of these proteins.
-Complement unit is positively charged making it easier for phagocytes to grab pathogens.
-The assembly can mutate once more, into something called Membrane Attack Complex that creates holes in the bacterial cell membrane, literally killing it.
+C3 -> C3a (flooded away, activating rest of immune responses) + C3b (attaching to bacterial cell) -> another complement B attaches to complement P to form C3 convertase on the bacteria cell surface.
+This protein assembly activates more C3 units and soon the bacteria's surface is full of these proteins.
+The complement unit is positively charged making it easier for phagocytes to grab pathogens.
+The assembly can mutate once more, into something called Membrane Attack Complex that creates holes in the bacterial cell membrane, killing it.

 ### Chapter 13 - Cell Intelligence: The Dendritic Cell

 #### Chapter Summary:
-Dendritic Cells have starfish like flopping arms and they sample bodily fluids constantly looking out for unfamiliar proteins and other signs of infection.
-When they find some, they gather and store it, basically creating something like a protein imagery of what the pathogen looks like.
+Dendritic Cells have starfish-like flopping arms and they sample bodily fluids constantly looking out for unfamiliar proteins and other signs of infection.
+When they find some, they gather and store it,  creating something like protein imagery of what the pathogen looks like.
 They deliver that information to the adaptive immune system, and they get there via the lymphatic system.

 ### Chapter 14 - Superhighways and Megacities

 > Your network of *lymphatic vessels* is miles long and covers your entire body.

-One job is to drain excess fluid from tissues that was left behind because of blood.
+One job is to drain excess fluid, that was left behind because of blood, from the tissue.
 In this fluid - called lymph - there is a lot of detritus as well, dead and living cells, proteins, sometimes bacteria etc. The Lymph system even transports fats around in its lymph as well.

 Dendritic cells arrive in lymph nodes with the protein parts from the infection.

-Spleen - stores extra blood, recycles old blood cells, and holds reserves of platelets and red blood cells as well as so called Monocytes.
-Basically spare part macrophages that can customer to fit certain situations better.
+Spleen - stores extra blood, recycles old blood cells and holds reserves of platelets and red blood cells as well as so-called Monocytes.
+Spare part macrophages that can be customized to fit certain situations better.

 Lymph nodes filter the lymph detritus.
 The spleen does the same but for blood instead of lymph.